Distance: 10.15 miles ( 16.33 km ) Duration: 2 hours Last Updated: 07 Mar 2019

-A wonderful walk added by Pollokshields Heritage it's in Glasgow, Glasgow City, Scotland.
+A marvellous walk added by Pollokshields Heritage it's in Glasgow, Glasgow City, Scotland.

 Join Pollokshields Heritage for a walking tour through Pollokshields’ streets with their splendid tenements and find out more about the UK’s original, biggest and best planned Garden Suburb and the stories of those who built it.
 Add your own opinion!

 The former twin of Maxwell Park Station, demolished 1992.

 17-57 Fotheringay Road, B listed.
 One of the finest art nouveau tenements in Glasgow unusually composed along its entire length rather than on a close-by-close basis.